kene2x/awaretexas/README.md

 ## What it does

-The Texas Senate Bill Tracker bridges the knowledge gap by providing easy access to comprehensive legislative information from the Texas Legislature.
+The AwareTexas bridges the knowledge gap by providing easy access to comprehensive legislative information from the Texas Legislature.
 Our platform empowers citizens to stay informed about state legislation through real-time bill tracking, intelligent search capabilities, and AI-powered summaries.
 Users can search for bills by topic, sponsor, or keywords, view detailed legislative histories including all bill stages from filing to enactment, and access content tailored to different reading levels to ensure legislative information is accessible to all Texans regardless of educational background.

 ## How we built it